-Many manufacturers now put a depth of field preview on their cameras somewhere in the front, usually near the lens mount.
-After focusing on your subject, press the preview button to check the image that you will create.
+Many manufacturers now put a DOF preview on their cameras somewhere in the front, usually near the camera lens mount.
+After focusing on your subject, press the preview button to check the image that you will create and see if you got a shallow DOF.
 Pretty cool!

-But if you are looking for a stunning portrait that “pops” right off the screen… now you know how to best accomplish that look!
+But if you are looking for a stunning portrait that “pops” right off the screen… now you know how to best and accomplish that look!